garmeeh/next-seo/APP_DIRECTORY.md

 ### Key Changes

 - Next.js no longer de-duplicates tags in the head.
 This means that we can no longer use `<DefaultSeo />` in the same way.
-Going forward we will solely be use `<NextSeo />`
+Going forward we will solely use `<NextSeo />`
 - `head.js` does not currently support `<script>` tags that do no have `src=""`.
 So for JSON-LD components they now have to be added via the page.
 This will result in them being added to the `<body>` of the page.
 This is 100% ok for SEO and not to worry about.
 This was confirmed by Google.
 I have also validated this using schema tool.
 - Next.js no longer auto adds the tags below to your app that you will likely need.
 I suggest adding them to your root layout in a `<head>` tag.